swagtop/bevy-flake/docs/pitfalls.md

   = note: No such file or directory (os error 2)
 ```

-You are trying to compile to Windows using `cargo build`.
+You are trying to compile to Windows-GNU using `cargo build`.
 You should:
 1. Refrain from using the `--no-wrapper` flag here.
 2. Use `cargo zigbuild` instead of `cargo build`.